hyperledger/firefly/docs/gettingstarted/custom_contracts.md

 ## Subscribe to events from our contract

-You'll notice that when you connect your WebSocket client, you don't receive any events, even if you continue to invoke your contract after your connected.
+You'll notice at first when you connect your WebSocket client, you don't receive any events, even if you continue to invoke your contract after your connected.
 This is because we haven't yet told FireFly to *subscribe* to those events being emitted from our contract.
 To do that, we can make a `POST` request to the `/subscribe/Changed` endpoint on our generated API.

 ### Request